GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 The goal with that is to have an easy configuration option to support different types of chat interfaces that are tailored towards specific use-cases.

 Currently, the only one supported is the `.messaging` case, which is also the default.
-The documentation will be updated, once the other cases are supported as well.
+The documentation will be updated once the other cases are supported as well.

 ### typingIndicatorPlacement